bencz/python-jit/notes/design.md

 This is implemented by CompilationVisitor.
 This visitor walks the AST for a specific execution path - that is, it does not recur into definitions of any type.
 This is by far the most complex visitor; it maintains a lot of state as it follows the execution path.
 Multiple invocations of this visitor are often required to compile a single source file; one for the module root scope, one for each fragment called from the root scope (including fragments for functions defined in other modules).

-Module root scopes compile into functions that take no arguments and return the active exception object if one was raised, or NULL if no exception was raised.
+Module root scopes compile into functions that take no arguments and return the active exception object if one was raised, or nullptr if no exception was raised.
 Functions defined within modules expect r12-r14 to already be set up properly; see the calling convention description below for more information.

 Space for all local variables is initialized at the beginning of the function's scope.
 Temporary variables may only live during a statement's execution; when a statement is completed, they are either copied to a local/global variable or destroyed.
 This means that no registers should be reserved across statement boundaries, and no references should be held in registers either.